alex/what-happens-when/README.rst

 of each key switch, debounces the electrical noise of the rapid intermittent closure of the switch, and converts it to a keycode integer, in this case 13.
 The keyboard controller then encodes the keycode for transport to the computer.
-This is now almost universally over a Universal Serial Bus (USB) connection, but historically has been over PS/2 or ADB connections.
+This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.

-The USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.
+In the case of the the USB example: the USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.
 17.78 mA of this current is returned on either the D+ or D- pin (the middle 2) of the keyboard's USB connector.
 Which pin carries the current is rapidly toggled between the two creating